cmphilpot/cmphilpot/README.md

-## Hello world citizen 👋, welcome to my corner of the internet.
+## Hello world citizen 👋😁, and welcome to my corner of the internet.
 My name is Chase!
 I'm a full-stack software engineer with extensive experience in JavaScript, TypeScript, PostgreSQL, React, and AWS services.

 ### 🚀 Frame App
 I recently developed [Frame](https://www.frame-platform.com/), an open-source image search platform specifically designed for developers.
 It simplifies the embedding and image search process and deploys directly to a user's AWS account.
 The platform provides image embedding and multimodal similarity search through a user-friendly API.
 You can learn more about Frame 👉 [here](https://www.frame-platform.com/case-study/introduction/).

+*
 My early career experiences have helped me cultivate skills in Social and Emotional Intelligence — self-awareness, empathy, and social effectiveness.
 I have a demonstrated history of getting things done through cross-functional collaboration.

 :goal_net: :lacrosse: